thejambot.com / Agent Capability Framework

 Assist Mode

 Agent watches and surfaces insights.
 Human drives.
-Low risk — agent can't change anything.
+Low risk: the agent can't change anything.

 Example: "Show me slow queries" or "Flag risky PRs"